LuigiBrosNin/UNI/Master first year/Computer vision/Computer vision.md

 **Translation-equivariant operator** -> If you shift the input, the output shifts the same way.

- if we have an LTE operator -> sliding the kernel over every pixel, flipping it (that's the convolution), and taking a weighted sum of the neighborhood.
+ if we have an LTE operator -> output given by sliding the kernel over every pixel, flipping it (that's the convolution), and taking a weighted sum of the neighborhood.

- ==Convolution proprieties==
+ ==Convolution proprerties==
  - Associative property
  - Commutative property
  - Distributive property with the sum